shekspir55/rbn/content/posts/the-algorithm-of-the-dressings.md

 I've created 2 dressings for this simple salad, it's very easy and tasty, but each dressing tastes different.
 Oil/fats + acids + spices +  and(optional) mustard/honey.

-Try different combinations, and comment on your favorite.
+Try different combinations with any vegetables, and comment on your favorite.